The Society of Folk Dance Historians (SFDH)

 CLICK IMAGE TO ENLARGE

-The birth of the Royal Scottish Country Dance Society (SCDS) came as the result of a meeting advertised in the Glasgow Herald on November 26, 1923, that urged all who were interested in Scottish Country Dance to attend.
+The birth of the RSCDS came as the result of a meeting advertised in the Glasgow Herald on November 26, 1923, that urged all who were interested in Scottish Country Dance to attend.

 The SCDS determined to recreate, if possible, a real interest in Scottish dancing in its best form.
 Luckily, there were still many older people still living who knew how the dances should be done.
 These people provided accurate information about many dances and techniques.
 The first book was published by Miss Jean Callander Milligan and Mrs Ysobel Stewart and contained detailed written instructions for those dances.